35667-sudo/Final-Year-Part-1/README.md

 ## Environment Variables

-Create a `.env` file in the project root:
+Create a `env` file in the project root:

 ```env
 # Sentinel Hub credentials